thespaceofallpotential/common-x--example-1/README.md

 ![](images/example-1-b.png)
 > Fig x : depicts the elements of input-string $B2$ which correspond with positive-space by orange dots/squares, (with negative-space uncolored)

-- and both adjacent to, *(and aligned with)*, our higher-dimensional problem-space

 ---